 Date codes are often seen, especially on soda bottles from the 1930s to date, and many of these codes are embossed on the base of the bottle, placed to the right of the glassmaker’s logo.
 This is true on the products of some manufacturers, but not all.

 Most modern glass bottles carry date codes, which are often on the heel of the bottle.
 These date codes are not always obvious, or easy to distinguish from mold numbers.
 It also depends on exactly which glass company produced the container, as all firms do not use the same system of markings.

 DOTS or BUMPS around the lower heel of bottles.

 In many cases (especially within just the last few years, writing this as of 2013), mold data information is now preserved through the use of small embossed “dots”, “bumps” or raised periods arranged horizontally around the lower heel of the container.
 More information on this invention (which is rather involved!) and how it works can be found by doing an internet search (Google, Bing, Yahoo or other search engine), using the keyword search terms “EP 0256804 B1 ” , “code reader”, and “Emhart”.

-Please click here to return to the Glass Bottle Marks pages.
-(This link points to page three).
+Please click here to go to the alphabetical list of Glass Bottle Marks , this points to “page one”.

 Click here to go to my “Home” page.